pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingcommon/hooks/06-copy-product-bits.sh.md

  it is a new fresh container.

 ---
-This document auto-generated from _[pingcommon/opt/staging/hooks/06-copy-product-bits.sh](https://github.com/pingidentity/pingidentity-docker-builds/blob/master/pingcommon/opt/staging/hooks/06-copy-product-bits.sh)_
+This document is auto-generated from _[pingcommon/opt/staging/hooks/06-copy-product-bits.sh](https://github.com/pingidentity/pingidentity-docker-builds/blob/master/pingcommon/opt/staging/hooks/06-copy-product-bits.sh)_

-Copyright (c) 2020 Ping Identity Corporation.
+Copyright (c) 2021 Ping Identity Corporation.
 All rights reserved.